Bioinformatics and the Pharmaceutical Industry

 Target validation can be supported by robust analyses of CRISPR screen data or gene expression data generated from models in which the target has been knocked-out or knocked down.

-Lead validation can be established by comparing gene expression data from untreated models and models treated with the identified lead.
+Whereas lead validation can be established by comparing gene expression data from untreated models and models treated with the identified lead.
 This comparison gives insights into the lead mode of action.

 Additionally, both drug target validation and drug lead validation can be supported by in silico comparisons of preclinical results with publicly available data.

-Clinical Stage
+Bioinformatics in Pharmaceutical Development: Clinical Stage

 The clinical stage in drug development is when researchers administer the drug to human volunteers in clinical trials.
 There are 3 phases of clinical trials and each has a different aim.
 The primary aim of Phase 1 trials is to test the safety of a drug in healthy volunteers.
 Phase 1 trials also assess what dose of the drug the human body can tolerate and may assess an element of drug efficacy.

-Phase 2 trials then test the drug in the relevant patient population (exceptions are oncology drugs and orphan disease therapeutics).
+Following Phase 1, Phase 2 trials then test the drug in the relevant patient population (exceptions are oncology drugs and orphan disease therapeutics).
 Often there are 2 parts of Phase 2 trials; Phase 2a and Phase 2b.
 In these cases, Phase 2a trials test a smaller number of patients.
 It is common for multiple Phase 2 trials to run simultaneously, testing various clinical indications, combinations, or formulations of the drug.

 Finally, there are Phase 3 trials.
 In these trials, researchers compare the trial drug to current drugs already available to treat the same condition.
 To pass a Phase 3 trial the trial drug must be better than the current drugs available.
 For example, the new drug must be more effective or have less side effects.
+Similarly to the preclinical phase, bioinformatics plays a key role during the clinical stage via the analysis of the vast datasets being produced.
+You will find more detail about this below.

 How Bioinformatics Benefits the Pharmaceutical Industry at the Clinical Stage